-One way to understand Morris' construction is that it reduces the analysis of mixing to the study of pairwise collisions between particles.
-The analysis for $(\Z\backslash L\Z)^d$ is greatly facilitated by the explicit structure of the graph, something that we lack in general.
-This will require certain technical modifications of Morris' construction, of which we will try to make sense with remarks in our proofs.
+One way to understand Morris's construction is that it reduces the analysis of mixing to the study of pairwise collisions between particles.
+The analysis for $(\Z\setminus L\Z)^d$ is greatly facilitated by the explicit structure of the graph, something that we lack in general.
+This will require certain technical modifications of Morris's construction, of which we will try to make sense with remarks in our proofs.